ST. STEPHEN’S CENTER FOR ECONOMIC RESEARCH

 The Department of Economics in St. Stephen’s College attracts very talented and highly motivated students.
 Consistently over the years, many of them have shown both the capabilities and the willingness to range well beyond the confines of the University of Delhi BA Honours in Economics course work.
 There is, of course, mutual interplay between what the BA Honours course equips them with and the kind of problems beyond the course that they are willing and able to tackle.
 The Honours course itself has developed over time, and modules such as Econometrics or Game Theory or Economics of Health and Education or Environmental Economics have now been introduced.
 This has given our students some up-to-date basic training, and consequently a greater confidence in formulating and tackling new problems and issues, the first steps in undertaking real research.

-The primary aim of the proposed Centre for Economics Studies is to tap this great potential and to encourage a very bright group of students to be more “research-oriented”, more daring and independent in formulating problems and research questions well outside the formal curricular structure, and more rigorous and careful in formulating hypothesis and testing them.
+The primary aim of the Center for Economic Research is to tap this great potential and to encourage a very bright group of students to be more “research-oriented”, more daring and independent in formulating problems and research questions well outside the formal curricular structure, and more rigorous and careful in formulating hypothesis and testing them.

-- The institution of the Goutham Krishna Research Fellowships in 2014-15 has already resulted this year in three innovative research projects undertaken by different groups of students working as teams (faculty members in the Dept of Economics acted as mentors and guides to the groups).
-These Fellowships have been made possible by a generous endowment from the family of Goutham Krishna, a former student of the College who died tragically young while working for a higher degree at the University of Bristol.
-The Fellowship amounts can be supplemented, which will make possible more ambitious research efforts, the empirical side of which is often constrained by shortage of funds; and the number of Fellowships could also be increased so as to involve larger numbers of students in similar projects.
+- The institution of the Goutham Krishna Research Fellowships in 2014-15 has already resulted in at least 2 projects every year undertaken by different groups of students working as teams (faculty members in the Dept of Economics acted as mentors and guides to the groups).
+These Fellowships have been made possible by a generous endowment from the family of Goutham Krishna, a former student of the College who died tragically young while working for a higher degree at the University of Bristol in August 2022

 The Centre has been created by the dynamism and vision of the Principal.
 If this initiative can be taken forward in serious ways, it will hugely enrich the academic life of St. Stephen’s College.